intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 Detailed operator coverage information has been listed at reference [Operators-with-Channels-Last-support](https://github.com/pytorch/pytorch/wiki/Operators-with-Channels-Last-support).
 In brief, ImageNet training topologies on GPU already have full support on Channels Last memory format, while CPU doesn't.

 Some spontaneous questions:
-* **How to tell whether this model or operator support Channels Last?** - This requires mannual memory format check, aka. 'torch.channels_last' input and weight shall NOT generate 'torch.contiguous_format' output.
+* **How to tell whether this model or operator support Channels Last?** - This requires manual memory format check, aka. 'torch.channels_last' input and weight shall NOT generate 'torch.contiguous_format' output.
 * **What if the model comprises of operator not supported Channels Last?** - No errors messages will be shown, the NHWC tensor will be handled by the operator as a non-contiguous NCHW tensor, so result might not be correct depending on the algorithm of this operator.

 ## Writing Channels Last Kernels